OctopusDeploy/docs/docs/projects/project-triggers/automatic-release-creation.md

 5. Ensure you are pushing a **new version** of the package - Octopus will not create a release where the package has already been used for creating a release.

-6. Ensure you are pushing a package that Octopus will consider as the **latest available package** - see the conversation about [automatically creating pre-releases](/docs/projects/project-triggers/automatic-release-creation.md) above.
+6. Ensure you are pushing a package that Octopus will consider as the **latest available package** - see the section above on [automatically creating pre-releases](#AutomaticReleaseCreation-Automaticallycreatingpre-releases).

 7. Ensure the release creation package step **DOES NOT use variables for the PackageId** - Octopus will only create a release where the package is constant.